aeternum-dev/sleek-portfolio/README.md

 # New structure of Home:
-Introduction  //unchanged
+Introduction  //unchanged✔️
-react typed roles
+react typed roles ✔️
+# New structure of Education:

-# What I do?   I have experience with:
+# What I do?
+I have experience with:
-- Fullstack
+- Fullstack✔️
-- Data Science
+- Data Science✔️
-- [L] Low level
+- [L] Low level✔️
-- Script languages (Ansible)
+- Script languages (Ansible)✔️

 # Changes:
+-
 - Adjust "theme" to my liking
 - Add multi-language support
     -add data for muliple languages in portfolio.js #1